lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

  1. (Optional) Finally, let's create a raw and structured dataset for the Product Catalog data.
 Following the steps laid out in the previous steps, our dataset should look as follows.
 Do not forget to mark this dataset as external.

->**Note:** This step is optional since we've already added the Product Catalog data to the SQL DW database.
+>**Note:** This step is optional since we've already added the Product Catalog data to the SQL DW database during our earlier exercise.

  		````JavaScript
 		{
 			"name": "RawProductCatalogBlob",